 To begin the photo-elicitation activity, all youth were asked to select a photo that they were drawn to from the display.
 They were then asked to complete a short photo information sheet that had three questions about their photo that were intended to stimulate discussion: 1) What is this photo about?; 2) What does this photo mean to you?
 Why did you pick this photo?; and 3) What does this photo show about the NYVRP? (see Appendix M).
 We numbered all of the photos prior to creating the display to allow us to identify and, subsequently, project each photo selected during the focus group discussion onto a screen visible to all participants.
 Thus, while the youth were completing the information sheet, the evaluator walked around the room and wrote down the number of each photo that had been selected.
 Once the youth completed the photo information sheet, the focus group aspect of the session started.
-We first asked for a volunteer to describe his photo and the selected photo was displayed on the screen for all to see. terms of his involvement in the NYVRP (see Appendix N for a copy of the interview guide that guided this discussion).
+We first asked for a volunteer to describe his photo and the selected photo was displayed on the screen for all to see.
+We then asked the youth additional questions to better understand the photo and what it meant in terms of his involvement in the NYVRP (see Appendix N for a copy of the interview guide that guided this discussion).
 Other youth were encouraged to provide comments about the photo and to respond to the questions as well.